akaspartan007/temppp-prompttt/new.md

 The AI finder must:

 * Allow natural language input to the system to enable users to describe what they need in their natural or conversational language.
-* Identify category intent or segment intent, which is a user's search intent for laptops, teleprompters, accessories, and/or products.
 * Identify price-based conditions so users can search according to affordability and budget preferences.
 * Detect feature-related keywords that indicate technical requirements or intended use cases.
-* Recognize brand preferences whenever users specify manufacturers or preferred technology providers.
 * Rank and prioritize relevant results rather than displaying unrelated or randomly ordered products.
 * Display recommendations dynamically within a clean and visually understandable UI.